 Billing in Car2go Terms and Conditions

-If you don't charge for services or products through your website or app, you most likely won't need this clause.
+Note that if you don't charge for services or products through your website or app, you most likely won't need this clause.

 When your website or app allows user-generated content or the sharing of content, you're required to provide a means to report copyright infringement.
 You can include information about this through a "Copyright Infringement" clause in your Terms & Conditions.